This is my office for the Architectural Media Course at Auckland University

 The futuristic designs in the Arch+ issue had very distinct tube-like shapes and

 the walls of my office are influenced by this shape.
 The half tube columns link together to form a meandering wall around the square floor.
-I also thought of the entrance to the office space to be tubular in form

 however, this shape and texture proved to be very visually distracting for the office